mit-ll/CEP/README.md

 -----------------------
 ```

-These steps assume prerequisites have been installed and all external dependencies have been fetched.
+The following steps assume the aforementioned prerequisites have been installed and all external dependencies have been fetched.

 There are two primary build steps for the CEP, the hardware and the software.